-As discussed previously, emissions of NOx from Alternative 4, Sluicing could exceed the SCAQMD regional significance thresholds during removal of sediment from further downstream.
+As discussed previously, emissions of $NO_X$ from Alternative 4, Sluicing could exceed the SCAQMD regional significance thresholds during removal of sediment from further downstream.
 This exceedance will not be consistent with air quality management plans and therefore will result in a significant cumulative impact.
 This impact will be greater in comparison to the Proposed Project due to the longer distance required to truck sediment to the disposal sites.

-Emissions of VOC, NOx, PM10, and PM{2.5} are not expected to exceed the SCAQMD regional significance thresholds during reservoir management.
+Emissions of VOC, NOx, PM10, and PM2.5 are not expected to exceed the SCAQMD regional significance thresholds during reservoir management.
 The SCAQMD considers construction-related emissions that do not exceed the project-specific thresholds will not result in a cumulative impact.

 As with the Proposed Project, for Alternative 4, Sluicing with Mitigation Measures MM AQ-1 and MM AQ-2, a significance threshold would not be exceeded for emissions of particulate matter and CO; and no significance threshold would be exceeded during reservoir management under either option.
-While every effort will be made to strive for the newest vehicles/equipment, the actual vehicle/equipment fleet may not reach the levels required to reduce the NO_x emissions to a level of less than significant.
-Therefore, this impact remains significant and unavoidable.
+Implementation of Mitigation Measures MM AQ-1 and MM AQ-2 will result in a reduction of $NO_X$ emissions and will reduce the $NO_X$ emissions to a level of less than significant for the sediment removal phase.

-Sediment removal will not exceed any localized significance threshold except for combined NO_x emissions.
-Implementation of these mitigations would reduce combined NO_x emissions from Alternative 4, Sluicing during the sediment removal phase; however, while every effort will be made to strive for the newest vehicles/equipment, the actual vehicle/equipment fleet may not reach the levels required to reduce the NO_x emissions to a level of less than significant.
-Therefore, this impact remains significant and unavoidable.
+Sediment removal will not exceed any localized significance threshold except for combined $NO_X$ emissions.
+Implementation of these mitigations would reduce combined $NO_X$ emissions from Alternative 4, Sluicing during the sediment removal phase to a level of less than significant.